maxpatiiuk/eecs-448-pixelland/documentation/README.md

 Overall, our software architecture follows standard MVC design patterns as would be expected from a traditional web app, but it molded to fit our needs in making a JavaScript-based video game.
 Furthermore, we neccessarily follow the client-server architecture so that people can reach and play our game.

 ### Generated UML Diagram

 We generated a UML diagram using [a plugin](https://plugins.jetbrains.com/plugin/17380-uml-javascript-and-typescript) for the JetBrains Ultimate IDE.
 The plugin generates class diagrams that follow the latest EMCAScript 6 class standard.
 We have chosen to omit the field descriptions for each class in order to maintain readability. ![UML Diagram](documentation/../UML.png)

+### Prototype Requirements

+We've gone with a collection of features approach for our requirements, and they can be found [here](https://github.com/maxxxxxdlp/eecs-448-project-3/issues?q=is%3Aissue)

 ## Works Cited